Prethermalization in one-dimensional quantum many-body systems with confinement

 An archetypical model to study confinement phenomena in condensed matter settings is the Ising model with both transverse and longitudinal magnetic fields~\cite{McCoy1978,Delfino1996,Rutkevich2008,Fonseca2003, Lake2010, Coldea2010}.
 In this model, domain walls---interpreted as quarks---are pairwise confined into mesons by a weak longitudinal field; see \figc{fig_mes_cons}{a}.
-Confinement strongly affects the relaxation dynamics of the system, leading to unconventional spreading of correlations and slow entanglement growth~\cite{Kormos2017, Alvaredo2020, Scopa2021}.
 A key feature of the model is the long lifetime of mesons, ascribed to a strong suppression of the Schwinger mechanism~\cite{Schwinger1951,Liu2019,Lagnese2021,Tortora2020,Rigobello2021,Verdel2020}, which creates new quarks from the energy stored in the confining force and viceversa.
 Hence, except for some fine-tuned regimes~\cite{Karpov2020,Milsted2021,Sinha2021}, mesons are stable excitations.
-Due to the approximate conservation of the meson number, various exotic dynamical phenomena have been proposed, including Wannier-Stark localization~\cite{Lerose2020, Mazza2019, Pomponio2021}, time crystals~\cite{Collura2021}, quantum scars~\cite{Robinson2019, James2019}.
+Due to the approximate conservation of the meson number, various exotic dynamical phenomena have been proposed, including Wannier-Stark localization~\cite{Lerose2020, Mazza2019, Pomponio2021} and time crystals~\cite{Collura2021}.
 Even though the realization of these phenomena does not require particular fine tuning, they arise in a regime in which interactions between mesons are extremely unlikely.
 The few-meson scattering has been recently considered \cite{Surace2021, Karpov2020, Milsted2021, Vovrosh2021a}, but so far, apart from special limits \cite{Bastianello2021b}, the full many-body dynamics of confined systems has not been addressed.

-The Ising model with longitudinal and transverse fields is non-integrable~\cite{Delfino1996} and features a Wigner-Dyson level statistics of the eigenenergies~\cite{Kim2013}, hence one would expect on general grounds~\cite{Deutsch1991, Srednicki1994, Rigol2008} that the system thermalizes at late times and interactions between mesons can become relevant.
+Irrespective of these exciting effects, the Ising model with longitudinal and transverse fields is non-integrable~\cite{Delfino1996} and features a Wigner-Dyson level statistics of the eigenenergies~\cite{Kim2013}.
+Hence, one would expect on general grounds~\cite{Deutsch1991, Srednicki1994, Rigol2008} that the system thermalizes at late times and interactions between mesons can become relevant.
 Given this wealth of unconventional non-equilibrium phenomena and the discrepancy with the expected thermalization in non-integrable models, it is important to understand the mechanisms of relaxation and their timescales.